Kernix13/rural-homestead/livable-sheds-costs.md

 - If you want a large shed, say 12 by 16 feet, you will need to budget around $3,000 to $15,000
 - When considering the size of the shed, you should pay attention to the height as much as you do to the floor space.
 Shed prices differ if it has a high or low roof
 - Not all prefabricated shed manufacturers make concrete `slab foundations` a must.
 However, a significant number of large custom sheds will require one.
 Various municipalities require custom-built sheds and prefab sheds to have a concrete slab foundation.
 Ensure you are well informed about the rules in your area concerning construction projects.
 Needing shed foundation work will add to the final cost of your structure, which could range from $4,000 to $12,000
-- the importance of getting a fireproof shed.
+- The importance of getting a fireproof shed.
 You should know that accidents occur, and there is no harm in being prepared.
 It is advised that you go for a shed that is fire resistant to protect your furniture and equipment from damage

 Other Additional Costs